One-Nexus/Synergy/README.md

 }
 ```

-The `$config` variable is required to accept the configurable options, which are defined inside the mixin:
+The `$config` variable is required to accept the custom options when including the mixin; the default options are defined inside the mixin:

 ```css
 @mixin header($config: ()) {